mjanes/fluid-simulation-java/README.md

 -   Ability to model surface tension in liquids
 -   Fix issue that is preventing Rayleigh-Taylor and Kelvin-Helmholtz instabilities from arising.
 Or at least learn how to make them more visible, if they are.
+-   Make engine efficient enough for 3D simulation.
+Will need a hundredfold speed increase.
+-   Allow users to specify setup, external inputs, and default mass, viscosity, molar mass, heat conduction, etc., from the UI.

 ###References:
 -   http://cowboyprogramming.com/2008/04/01/practical-fluid-mechanics/